MSc Counselling

 Is the programme accredited?

 As it is a professional counselling qualification, the programme is accredited with the British Association for Counselling and Psychotherapy (BACP).
-It is not accredited by the BPS as it is a counselling programme.
+This accreditation enables those who complete all 3 years to enter the BACP Register as a qualified online or in-person counsellor.
+The course is not accredited by the BPS as it is a counselling programme.

 Is the programme full-time or part-time?